 A pagination mechanism used with the max-results parameter for situations when totalResults exceeds 1000 and you want to retrieve items indexed at 1001 and beyond.

 Key values that specify data like content information and an audience for the video, for example, age: 16-65; geo: US UK FR.

 Each targeting key represents a category to which a line item is targeted, where a "category" is represented by a value assigned to the key.
 Consider a targeting key of "color", where allowable values are "red" and "blue".
-In this case, "color = red" represents a key/value pair that can be passed in the ad request and used for targeting an ad in DFP.
+In this case, "color = red" represents a key/value pair that can be passed in the ad request and used for targeting an ad.